Hindal Mirza: Siege of Sehwan

 In the summer of 1541, Hindal had repeatedly asked for the Emperor's permission to attack and occupy the rich province of Sehwan in Sindh, but was not allowed, due to an ongoing negotiation between the Emperor and Shah Hussein regarding some procurement of resources.
 However, as soon as the negotiations were made, Hindal was at length authorized to reduce the district, and informed that the Emperor himself would soon visit the prince's camp.
 Shah Hussein had fortified the town of Sehwan, and now ordered the surrounding country to be laid waste.
 Humayun, alarmed by some intimations that had reached to him, of Hindal's having a design to desert from him and march to Qandahar, quitted for a short time the gardens of Baberlu and proceeded to Hindal's camp.
-Five days later, he reached Pater, which lies about twenty miles west of Indus and was met by Hindal.
+Five days later, he reached Paat, which lies about twenty miles west of Indus and was met by Hindal.

 Here, negotiations for Humayun's marriage with Hamida Banu Begum began, and Hindal was so furious at the prospect of his brother's marriage with Hamida that he subsequently threatened to quit the Emperor's service.
-Hindal was much offended by his brother's conduct as he felt that Humayun had come to Pater to "do him honour and not to look out for a young bride".
+Hindal was much offended by his brother's conduct as he felt that Humayun had come to Paat to "do him honour and not to look out for a young bride".
 Hindal's mother, Dildar Begum, who overheard this altercation, interposed, reproved her son and attempted to settle the dispute.
 But, as Hindal refused to apologize for the unseemly language he had used, Humayun left the house in high displeasure.
 Hindal, on the other hand, soon left for Afghanistan just as the Emperor's men began to increasingly desert him.